 Admission is competitive, and successful candidates will need to have top grades from world-leading academic institutions, with excellent mathematical backgrounds and preferably experience in machine learning.
 No knowledge of medicine or biology is required.

 Applicants should hold (or be predicted to achieve) the equivalent of a first-class undergraduate degree with honours in a course with a strong quantitative component (e.g. engineering, comp sci, mathematics, economics, etc.).

-Please contact us using the form below, providing links to your resume and any relevant publications, reports or code if these are available.
+Please contact us using the form below, uploading your resume and providing links to any relevant publications, reports or code if these are available.